UA-ACUASI-Engineering/UAVReaders/README.md

 ## Testing

 Run `make test` to test the functionality of the DataFlash and Mavlink parsers.
-This compiles the commandline parsing utilities and compares their output against a known-good state.
+This compiles the command-line parsing utilities and compares their output against a known-good state.